Chat With Our Students

 rkirsteins@sseriga.edu

 Hey!
-My name is Reinis and I am a first-year student.
-SSE Riga not only offers one of the best bachelor programmes in the region for young economists, financial experts and entrepreneurs, but also we ensure a vibrant and eventful student life.
-Keen to explore the dynamic between student life and academics or perhaps you want advice on how to get in?
-I am here to help you, drop me a message and let's have a chat.
+My name is Reinis and I am a second-year student.
+SSE Riga not only offers one of the best Bachelor programme in the region for young economists, financial experts, and entrepreneurs, but also we ensure a vibrant and eventful student life.
+Keen to explore the dynamic of student life, learn more about how the Student Association board operates, or perhaps you want advice on how to get in?
+I am here to help you, drop me a message, and let's have a chat.

 manuarbek@sseriga.edu